philschmid/huggingface-container/README.md

 ### 1. Create new Repository in the Hugging Face Dockerhub account.

 If you don't have access to the Dockerhub account ping @philschmid in the PR of your new container.
+Make sure to prepare a overview for the dockerhub page.
+You can find a example in [overview.md](overview.md).

 ### 2. Create a new `buildspec` in the `buildspec/` folder